7young-wang/bom/README.md

 ```

 The loss is somehow much larger than in the 18 cell type case.
 I am wondering whether not reordering the numeric celltype values could be a problem.
 When tested on the test set, 6.8% got the wrong label attached.
 Some specific celltypes (for example CBGRC) is largely confused from others.

+## Processing Mouse 26 Celltype

+Downloaded the CRE files from [CATlas](http://catlas.org/renlab_downloads/wholemousebrain/sa2.subclassv3.final.peak.srt/).
+Then processed locally on jupyter notebook to remove duplicates (define dulicates as those CREs that are open in more than one celltype among the 26 celltypes we are targeting at).
+This filtering reduce the number of CREs from 653416 to 178552.
+Then, upload these bed files to the folder mouse_26.
+Get the FASTA sequence and do FIMO scanning.